 The zone status is based on information that the cooperative received from the plan and is certified by the plan's actuary.
 Plans in the red zone are generally less than 65 percent funded, plans in the yellow zone are less than 80 percent funded and plans in the green zone are at least 80 percent funded.
-The most recent Pension Protect Act (PPA) zone status available is for the plan's year-end beginning January 1, 2020 and 2019.
-The certified zone status for the plan for 2020 and 2019 was green and red, respectively.
-A rehabilitation plan was implemented for 2019 which involved a surcharge to the cooperative.
+The most recent Pension Protect Act (PPA) zone status available is for the plan's year-end beginning January 1, 2022 and 2021.
+The certified zone status for the plan for 2022 and 2021 was green for both years.

-In addition to the Pension Fund, the cooperative also participated in a Health Fund for the years ended December 31, 2022 and 2021.
+In addition to the Pension Fund, the cooperative also participated in a Health Fund for the years ended December 31, 2023 and 2022.
 The fund provides health benefits (medical, surgical, hospital, prescription drugs, behavioral health, optical, dental) and life insurance coverage for eligible participants and their covered dependents.
 Retired employees are eligible for health benefits if they retire before age 65, but after age 62; accumulated 15 combined years of pension service credit; worked both 90 days immediately before retirement and at least 36 months of the 60 months before retiring; and are receiving an early or regular retirement pension from the 32BJ North Pension Fund.
 These benefits continue for the retired employee and eligible dependents until they become eligible for Medicare, until age 65, or until the retiree's pension is suspended, whichever occurs first.